-Headhunter vs Recruiter: The Real Difference
+Headhunter vs. Recruiter: The Real Difference

+Ready?
 Here it is:

 All headhunters are recruiters, but not all recruiters are headhunters.

 Clear enough?
-Not at all, you say?
+Not at all?

 No problem – keep reading.

-First, find comfort in knowing that the terms are often used interchangeably; even by those who recruit for a living (or should I say, source, screen, interview, reference check, background check, drug test, negotiate, and worry 24×7 about candidates for a living).
+First, find comfort in knowing that the terms are often used interchangeably, even by those who recruit for a living (or should I say, source, screen, interview, reference check, background check, drug test, negotiate, and worry 24×7 about candidates for a living).

 How Headhunters are Compensated